School Play Program

 It takes a village to raise a child – and to stage a school play!
 We need you, parents.
 This is the BEST way to be a part of this magical family experience at your school.
 Although you may not be able to assist during rehearsal hours, so many of the required elements of a show can be done outside of school: at home while watching TV, tinkering in your garage, or visiting consignment stores or yard sales.
 Here are some of the areas in which we always welcome extra sets of hands:

-- Rehearsal monitors to help keep order during rehearsals and review lines and music with children
+- Rehearsal monitors to help keep order during rehearsals

 - Costume assistants (cutting, sewing, gluing, etc.)